BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Throw Stones (range 8", Strength
 1).*]

-[*Embedded Axe-blade — Although it will cause considerable pain, removing Bifur's axe-blade may allow him to speak the common tongue once again.*]
+[*Embedded Axe-blade â€” Although it will cause considerable pain, removing Bifur's axe-blade may allow him to speak the common tongue once again.*]

 [*Following his cousins, Bofur and Bombur, in the quest for Erebor, Bifur joins Thorin's Company in order to lay claim to some of the treasure that is within the mountain.
-Perhaps the most noticeable thing about Bifur is the shard of an axe-blade the can be seen jutting out from his skull — a wound that he suffered many years ago, and one that has left him with more scars than the eye can see.*]
+Perhaps the most noticeable thing about Bifur is the shard of an axe-blade the can be seen jutting out from his skull â€” a wound that he suffered many years ago, and one that has left him with more scars than the eye can see.*]

 [***OPTIONS***]